-In this article, you will learn what is integration testing, types of integration testing and some best integration testing practices.
+In this article, you will learn what is integration testing, the types of integration testing, and some best integration testing practices.
 Let’s start with the integration testing definition:

-Integration testing is software testing methodology where two already unit tested individual components are integrated, and the interface between them is tested for defaults.
-This technique is followed after unit testing.
+Integration testing is a software testing methodology where two already unit tested individual components are integrated, and the interface between them is tested for defaults.
+This technique is done after unit testing.

 Why is integration testing done?

-The objective is to combine unit tested components and build a program structure that has been designed at the first place and test whether it’s working in the required manner.
+The objective is to combine unit tested components and build a program structure that has been designed in the first place and test whether it’s working in the required manner.

-Top-down integration testing is an incremental approach to the construction of the software architecture.
+Top-down integration testing is an incremental approach to the construction of software architecture.